Cameron Johnson NBA Preview vs. the Pistons

-Cameron Johnson and the Brooklyn Nets take the court versus the Detroit Pistons at 7:30 PM ET on Saturday.
+Cameron Johnson's Brooklyn Nets face the Detroit Pistons at 7:00 PM ET on Tuesday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-Below, we look at Johnson's stats and trends to help you pick out the most appealing prop bets.
+Let's look at Johnson's prop bets, and some stats and trends to help you make good wagers.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.